trojannemo/Nautilus/README.md

 https://github.com/mtolly/LibForge<br>
 Dark for themethod3 (iykyk)<br>
 <br>
-Thanks to everyone else who helped along the way
+Thanks to everyone else who helped along the way and special thanks to those few that have begun contributing to the code!